#1 Home Improvement Retailer

 How to Amend Problem Soils

-A successful flower or vegetable garden begins with your soil.
+It's a fact that expert gardeners know and newbie gardeners learn: successful flower and vegetable gardens begin with your soil.
 Problem soils can be rocky, sandy, saline, clay-like or compacted, making it hard for plants to grow.
 Use this guide to find tips for amending problem soil.

 Keep in mind that poor soils don’t usually improve after just one addition of organic material.
-You’ll probably want to add amendments on a regular basis.
+You’ll have better results when you add amendments on a regular basis.
 Testing your soil annually is a good way to monitor soil health that in turn keeps your plants growing strong.

 SHOP SOIL AMENDMENTS NOW